rkmanga/rkmanga/README.md

 - 👀 I’m interested in alamost everything about software and writing about software!
 - 🌱 I’m currently learning advanced Javascript.
 - 💞️ I’m looking to collaborate on an open source software documentation.
-- 📫 How to reach me: poke me via GitHub!
+- 📫 How to reach me: via GitHub!

 <!---
 rkmanga/rkmanga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.